Tips To Increase Your Social Security Benefit

 Now, Social Security also has a “Full Retirement Age”, typically between 66 and 67 nowadays.
 If you were born in 1960 or later, your Full Retirement Age is 67.
 This is not the age at which you're obligated to claim Social Security, but it's the age at which you receive your Primary Insurance Amount (or full retirement age amount) without any reductions.

-You can claim benefits as early as 62, but this will of course be a reduction from what you could receive later.
-You can also wait until as late as 70, and accrue delayed retirement credits, that will increase your benefit by 8% annually.
+You can claim benefits as early as age 62, but this will of course be a reduction from what you could receive later.
+You can also wait until as late as age 70, and accrue delayed retirement credits, that will increase your benefit by 8% annually.

 How to Maximize Your Social Security Benefit